GaetanCARRE/WebFortify/README.md

 # WebFortify: Web Vulnerability Scanner

-A comprehensive tool designed for automated scanning of the most known web vulnerabilities, including XSS, SQL injections, web fuzzing and XSRF
+WebFortify is an open-source web vulnerability scanner that combines existing open-source tools with custom-developed features.
+It offers a comprehensive suite of vulnerability scanning capabilities, including SQL injections, XSS injections, web brute-forcing, fuzzing with eResearch tools, and XSRF vulnerability detection.

 ## Table of Contents